-DDOE has the authority to revise its CAA Section 110 SIP from time to time as may be necessary to (1) take into account revisions of primary or secondary NAAQS or the availability of improved or more expeditious methods of attaining such standards; and (2) in the event that the EPA Administrator finds it to be substantially inadequate.
+DOEE has the authority to revise its CAA Section 110 SIP from time to time as may be necessary to (1) take into account revisions of primary or secondary NAAQS or the availability of improved or more expeditious methods of attaining such standards; and (2) in the event that the EPA Administrator finds it to be substantially inadequate.

 Explanation: The District has the authority to revise the SIP as necessary under the APCA (D.C.
-Official Code § 8-101.05(b)(5) (2013 Repl.)), which allows for "any...action which may be necessary to carry out the mayoral duties" related to implementation of a comprehensive air pollution control program.
-The District's authority under the APCA is then delegated to DDOE under the District Department of the Environment Establishment Act of 2005 (D.C.
-Official Code § 8-151.07 (2013 Repl.)).
+Official Code § 8-101.05(b)(1)(D)), which states that the Mayor may, "adopt ambient air quality standards," which allows the District to account for revisions of NAAQS.
+Also, § 8-101.06 states that, "the Mayor may issue or amend any rule needed to comply with the requirements of federal laws and regulations in implementing the District's comprehensive air pollution control program."
+The District's authority under the APCA is delegated to DOEE under the District Department of the Environment Establishment Act of 2005 (D.C.
+Official Code § 8-151.07 and Mayor's Order 2006-61 (June 14, 2006).
 SIP revisions are submitted to EPA for approval.